Trucking ELDs: Choosing the Best ELD for Owner-Operators

 Easy to Upgrade

 The ELD rules are not static.
 As such, the devices must be responsive to regulatory changes as well.
 Otherwise, companies will have to shell out money to replace existing ELDs when new rules are rolled out.

-ELDs come with different features and different price points.
+ELDs come with different features and a variety of price points.
 It is important for companies to take the time to research the devices and manufacturers before investing across the fleet.
-When selecting the best ELD for owner-operators, it's important to choose one that's universal, easy-to-use, robust integration support, certified and made by a vendor with a good track record.
-Doing so will result in better compliance with ELD rules, great data collection, and cost savings to your bottom line.
+When selecting the best ELD for owner-operators, it's important to choose one that's universal, easy-to-use, has robust integration support, and is certified and made by a vendor with a good track record.
+Doing so will result in better compliance with ELD rules, enhanced data collection, and reduced costs.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes and many multi-billion-dollar enterprises across a wide range of industries, including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
 For more information, contact us or book a demo now.Keep reading: Agile fulfillment and its importance in the market →